-If you’re planning on applying to college, you need to get smart about the SAT, ACT, and testing.
+If you’re planning on applying to college, you need to get smart about the SAT, ACT, and test prep.
 Why?
-Because understanding college testing allows you to make the right choices about which college admission tests to take, how to prepare for them, or if you should even take the tests at all.
+Because understanding college admissions testing allows you to make the right choices about which college admission tests to take, how to prepare for them, or if you should even take the tests at all.
 And remember that students with test scores in upper quartile of freshman test scores are likely to receive more generous merit aid.
 (The following may contain affiliate links.)

 One Visual Aid

 Begin building your knowledge of college admission testing requirements and issues with this table on the differences between the SAT and ACT.
 It’s an easy way to compare the tests.